gautam-pala/Resume-Rater/README.md

     rating = min(10, max(0, 5 + diff))

-For example, if `final_score` is 0.4, `mean` is 0.3, and `sd` is 0.05, then `rating` is `rating= 5 + (0.4-0.3)/0.05 = 7`.
+For example, if `final_score` is 0.4, `mean` is 0.3, and `sd` is 0.05, then `rating` is `rating = 5 + (0.4-0.3)/0.05 = 7`.
 We have a `min` and `max` to cap the scores between 0 and 10, and it makes reasonable sense since we do not really expect scores to be more than 5 standard deviations away from the mean.

-We can use these formulas because the scores are pretty normally distributed.
+We can use this formula because the scores are pretty normally distributed.
 Low intra-model variance also helps with justifying the use of the score.

 ![](assets/README-d953d21b.png)
 For a fixed Keywords-trained model